forestgrape/coronavirus/index.md

 The hypothesis above is possible in theory by the following exemplary observations (described in more detail in [biological basis](#biological-basis)).

-Coronavirus infections in humans can elicit immune protection (more precisely no serum conversion is observed) to other coronaviruses  [Van der Hoek et al.](#vanderhoek2012):
+Coronavirus infections in humans can elicit immune protection (more precisely no additional serum conversion is observed) to other coronaviruses  [Van der Hoek et al.](#vanderhoek2012):
    - OC43 -protects-> HKU1 (only unidirectional)
    - NL63 -protects-> 229E (only unidirectional)